The Ultimate Marketing Analysis of Political & Advertising Campaigns of Delhi Election 2020

 We were happy with this everyday intellectual stimulation of ours when in mid-January 2020 we got absolutely fed up of political campaigns repeatedly interrupting our marketing meditation.
 Did you know that ad spends in the 2020 Delhi elections are estimated to be close to 200 crores ?
 Anyways, we decided we would take the marketing tools that we teach in our programs and analyze the political and advertising campaigns of Delhi elections 2020.
 When we found a lot of delicious stuff, we did a free webinar at Kraftshala Live.
 A lot of the marketing junta that attended it, loved it and wanted it in a written format.
 Well, this is how you are reading this

 So let us start brewing this concoction of Marketing & Politics, shall we?

-While we will not use the framework in its entirety for this analysis, it will be still be central to this article.
-You will get to know the different parts in it as we analyze the campaigns.
+While we will not use the framework in its entirety for this analysis, it will still be central to this article.
+You will get to know the different parts of it as we analyze the campaigns.

 Let us start with the Viewer & the Objective